 Well, what do you think?
 I am in love with this fireplace now, where before, it drove me crazy.

-Obviously I could have lived with the fireplace, but I cannot believe the difference it makes when you just put a little effort.
+Obviously I could have lived with the more rustic stone fireplace surround, but I cannot believe the difference it makes when you just put a little effort.
 Make it your own!

 You don’t have to answer to anyone.
 What moves you, what makes you tick, that is all you, and nobody can take that away.

 So, while my mantel and fireplace may have been good before, it just wasn’t me, and since I am willing to put the hard work in to change it, then I can transform it into the fireplace I wanted.